theintern/dev/README.md

 ## Configuration

 Components should generally try to follow the conventions used by this package (standard tslint, sources in `src`, test config in `tests/intern.js`, etc.), in which case no configuration is required.
-However, some limited configuration is supported through the `internDev` property in your project's `package.json`.
+However, limited configuration is supported through the `internDev` property in your project's `package.json`.

 ```js
 "internDev": {